Jamestth/Tech-Challenge-100722/Round 2 Technical Assessment/Section 2 - Databases/README.md

 The Postgres image will run any .sql scripts in this location on init.

 # Usage (For Tasks)
 The following describes how the sql statements in the prompt can be tested via command line.
-(Can be access more easily via pgAdmin4 if you have it installed.)
+(Can be accessed more easily via pgAdmin4 if you have it installed.)

 1. Build docker-compose
 ```